QR code adoption: Worldwide QR code statistics and use cases

 When the guests scan the QR code via the Klarna shopping app – socially distanced, of course, it will redirect scanners to reveal what is the outfit where scanners can purchase it right away.

-QR code for a touchless menu
+4. QR code for a touchless menu

-In Sydney, Australia QR code menus are already dispatching menu cardboards to comply with COVID-19 industry plans.
+In Sydney, Australia, QR code menus are already dispatching menu cardboards to comply with COVID-19 industry plans.

 From the traditional cardboard that gets a pass on to many diners, QR code menus are digitally accessible using smartphones and reveal the menu on the user’s smartphone device.

-Continous growth of QR codes worldwide
+The continuous growth of QR codes worldwide

-With every year, more organizations are starting to adopt QR codes to modernize how they do things, and for a good reason.
+Every year, more organizations are starting to adopt QR codes to modernize how they do things, and for a good reason.

-More people are integrating QR codes into their daily lives engaging in them more frequently and looking for products that are implementing them efficiently.
+More people are integrating QR codes into their daily lives, engaging in them more frequently, and looking for products that are implementing them efficiently.

 With confidence, growth in QR code statistics are not just guesses but are actually expected to push through due to two main factors: increased access to mobile devices and high-speed internet.